wp-plugins/lesson-scheduler/trunk/readme.txt

 Stable tag: 1.0.0
 License: GPLv2

-Just another lesson schedule manegement plugin.
-Simple UI and look.
+Just another lesson schedule management plugin.
+Simple look and feel.

 == Description ==
 You can register the lesson day of your club(music,sports,etc).
 Member can identify the lesson schedule of other members and register attendance or absence.